-A transparent cover, made of Makrolon[®], was attached to the carrier-platform to protect HMMS electronics and sensors against dirt and moisture (i.e. drizzle and short about a product and short and short and short and short and short and short are being a super set are being a super s showers, but not prolonged wet conditions).
-Four lateral holders at each corner of the carrier-platform (No. 19 in Fig. 1) prevent the HMMS from falling (measuring height during EGER IOP3: 1 m).
+A transparent cover, made of Makrolon[®], was attached to the carrier platform to protect HMMS electronics and sensors against dirt and moisture (i.e. drizzle and short showers, but not prolonged wet conditions).
+Four lateral holders at each corner of the carrier platform (No. 19 in Fig. 1) prevent the HMMS from falling (measuring height during EGER IOP3: 1 m).